-The Company continues to have agreements with the GDSs Travelport (which operates the Galileo and Worldspan GDS) and Sabre.
-Ryanair's fares (except for some promotional fare categories) are currently distributed on the GDS's systems.
+The Company has agreements with the GDS's Travelport (which operates the Galileo and Worldspan GDS) and Sabre.
+Since May 2023, Amadeus IT Group ("Amadeus") has had access to Ryanair's inventory, allowing Ryanair to integrate with corporate booking systems.
+Ryanair's fares (except for some promotional fare categories) are currently distributed on the GDS's systems but are not available for re-sale on any other online platform, other than Ryanair.com.